 Campus-Wide Career Fairs at Illinois Tech

 Our campus-wide career fairs are held each semester.
 They are usually two days long and are separated by general industry groupings to allow for more companies to attend and make connections with more students and alumni.

-Career Services will be hosting our Fall 2021 All-Campus Career Fair virtually through our partner InternX.
-This is fair is for both students and alumni from all majors seeking internships, co-ops, full-time opportunities, or just exploring career and industry opportunities!
+Career Services will be hosting our Spring 2022 All-Campus Career Fairs virtually through our partner InternX.
+This semester, we are hosting separate fairs for students seeking internships and those job seekers seeking full-time post-graduation opportunities.

 What can you do to prepare for virtual career fairs?

 - Do your research.
 Browse the Virtual Career Fair online space to become familiar with how it works.
 Review the participating employers and what types of jobs they have available.
 Go to company websites and social media pages to see if they've had any recent news releases.
 This will help you be more savvy and energized in the conversation and showcase why you're a good fit for the job.

 - Update your résumé and social media accounts.
 Make sure your current resume is uploaded to Handshake and has been approved by Career Services staff prior to the event.
 Make sure it's clear, concise, and up-to-date.
 Have a copy handy for you to refer to during interviews.
 Be sure to scrub your online profiles of any “unprofessional” posts or photos.